 |Year 3||PHY 201 PHY 202||CSC 201 CSC 202||MAT 201 MAT 202|

 |Year 4||PHY 301 PHY 302||CSC 301 CSC 302|

-Note: The exact structure of the first two years is very variable but typically the student will only start Second Year subjects in Year Three.
-In this example the students has three additional credits.
+Note: The exact structure of the first two years is very variable but typically the student will only start the Second Year subject in Year Three.
+In this example, the student has three additional credits.

-The BScF (Extended Studies Programme) is a four year degree in which students who do not meet the usual Faculty entrance requirements are provided with an opportunity to complete a degree over four years.
-In First Year, these students do three specially designed courses, one in maths, one in computer literacy and an introduction to the concepts and methods of science.
-In Second Year, the students will take a selection of standard First Year courses and in their Third Year, they join the BSc year two group.
+The BScF (Extended Studies Programme) is a four-year degree in which students who do not meet the usual Faculty entrance requirements are provided with an opportunity to complete a degree over four years.
+In the First Year, these students do three specially designed courses, one in maths, one in computer literacy, and an introduction to the concepts and methods of science.
+In the Second Year, the students will take a selection of standard First Year courses and in their Third Year, they join the BSc year two group.